MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - When you use **[device enrollment categories](../enrollment/device-group-mapping.md)**, devices are automatically added to groups based on categories you create.
 This feature used Microsoft Entra dynamic groups, and helps make managing devices easier.

   When users enroll their device, they choose a category, like Sales, IT admin, point-of-sale device, and so on.
-When they're added to a category, these device groups are ready to receive your policies.
+When the devices are added to a category, these device groups are ready to receive your policies.

 - When admins create policies, you can require **[multiple admin approval](multi-admin-approval.md)** for specific policies, including policies that run scripts or deploy apps.